hellohaptik/chatbot_ner/docs/docker.md

    **NOTE:**

    - You can also have a look at our [API call document](/docs/api_call.md) to test and use different NER functionalities.
-   - To access GUI, go to http://localhost:80/gui/
+   - To access GUI, go to http://localhost:80/gui/ or http://host-ip/gui/

    ​